Hershey’s rich cocoa fudge recipe

-This is the fudge recipe your grandmother used to make!
-It’s one of Hershey's most frequently requested recipes — in fact, dozens of vintage newspapers have featured reader letters asking food columnists for the directions.
+This is the cocoa fudge recipe your grandmother used to make!
+It’s one of the most frequently requested recipes — in fact, dozens of vintage newspapers have featured reader letters asking food columnists for the directions.
 But though this recipe is popular, it is also very challenging.

 Fudge recipe variations